-Mariners’ bullpen coughs up three runs in ninth inning loss to Rays
+Mariners’ bullpen coughs up three runs in ninth inning in loss to Rays

 Veteran right-hander Anthony Bass has been delegated as the Mariners’ first option to serve as interim closer through sheer attrition in an otherwise inexperienced bullpen that has been undone by injuries and trades.

 It was once Hunter Strickland, then Anthony Swarzak, then Roenis Elias, for a while Austin Adams and back to Elias.
-Three were traded; one is injured, Bass remains.
-A glance at the rest of the names on the lineup card doesn’t yield a better or more viable option.
+Three were traded; one is injured.
+Bass remains.
+A glance at the rest of the names on the lineup card doesn’t yield a more viable option.

 Bass was the logical call for manager Scott Servais in the ninth inning of a tie game versus the Tampa Bay Rays on Friday night.

-But after eight straight appearances without yielding a run, Bass posted suboptimal results, allowing three runs on just one hit in a pitch-filled ninth inning debacle that ended the Mariners’ victory hopes.
+But after eight consecutive appearances without yielding a run, Bass posted suboptimal results, allowing three runs on just one hit in a pitch-filled ninth-inning debacle that ended the Mariners’ victory hopes.

 Former Mariner reliever Emilio Pagan came on in the bottom of ninth and closed out a 5-3 win for the Rays while notching his 10th save of the season.